There is a forest bathing that can take place when you are not physically in the forest...

 The Science behind forest bathing

 Science can further elaborate on the clear emotional benefits of relaxing in a forest atmosphere.
-A study in Japan analyzed the effects of forest bathing, or shinrinyoku, on the immune system and psychological health of humans (1).
-By measuring and comparing adrenaline and NK activity (immune response) in the participants’ routine lifestyle of work and home, and then in the forest, and then after forest bathing, strong results showed benefits of forest bathing:
+A study in Japan analyzed the effects of forest bathing, or shinrinyoku, on the immune system and psychological health of humans (Li, Q., 2010).
+By measuring and comparing adrenaline and NK activity (immune response) in the participants’ routine lifestyle of work and home, and then in the forest, and then after forest bathing, results confirmed the strong benefits of forest bathing: (1) immune response increased during and for an entire month after forest bathing (2) adrenaline decreased along with feelings of anxiety, depression and anger.

 As a skincare line, we particularly found it interesting that these results are in large part due to the aromatherapy effects from the trees.